-The revenue included in the current period excludes revenue from (i) customers that are "non-go-forward" customers, meaning customers that have either communicated to KORE before the last day of the current period their intention not to provide future business to KORE or customers that KORE has determined are transitioning away from KORE based on a sustained multi-year time period of declines in revenue and (ii) new customers that started generating revenue after the end of the base period.
+The revenue included in the current period excludes revenue from (i) customers that are "non-go-forward" customers, meaning customers that have either communicated to KORE before the last day of the current period their intention not to provide future business to KORE or customers that KORE has determined are transitioning away from KORE based on a sustained multiyear time period of declines in revenue and (ii) new customers that started generating revenue after the end of the base period.
 For the purposes of calculating DBNER, if KORE acquires a company during the given period or the base period, then the revenue of a customer before the acquisition but during either the given period or the base period is included in the calculation.
-For example, to calculate our DBNER for the trailing 12 months ended March 31, 2024, we divide (i) revenue, for the trailing 12 months ended March 31, 2024, from the same cohort of customers.
+For example, to calculate our DBNER for the trailing 12 months ended March 31, 2024, we divide (i) revenue, for the trailing 12 months ended March 31, 2024, from go-forward customers that started generating revenue on or before March 31, 2023, by (ii) revenue, for the trailing 12 months ended March 31, 2023, from the same cohort of customers.